BrightSoul/vscode-html-configurable-autocomplete/README.md

 Oh well, something could be improved...

- * This version works with regular expressions so it doesn't offer any advanced, full-fledged JavaScript parser that could help you extract symbols from a js file in a more reliable way;
+ * This version works with regular expressions so it doesn't offer any advanced, full-fledged JavaScript parser that could help you get completion items by descriptors in a js file;

  * VSCode must be restarted after changing this extension configuration.